Spirent/openperf/tests/aat/api/v1/docs/TimeSourcesApi.md

 Register a time source for time syncing.

 Registers a new time source for time syncing.
+Time sources are immutable.

 ### Example
 ```python